Or of Nitria: Anecdotes

 Or taught his disciples to always be ready for the Lord to take their souls.
 It was said of Or and Theodore, that as they were building a cell out of clay, they said to one another, "If God should visit us now, what should we do?"
 Then, weeping, they left the clay there and each of them went back into his cell.

 Jerome also notes that Or practiced exorcism, saying, "And there was added unto him also the gracious gift of being able to cast out devils, and many of them came to him by the constraint [of this gift], against their wills, and would shriek out through his acts."
-Jerome ends his writing on Or in the History of the Monks of Egypt by saying,Now the beauty of his life and deeds made him so glorious that he was able to gather together very many monks to him, and one saw the congregation of the monks with him in the church like a band of righteous men who were splendid in their garb, and they glorified God with praises continually.Or is said to have received the Eucharist daily during his life.
-He reposed circa 390, being at least 90 years old.
+Jerome ends his writing on Or in the History of the Monks of Egypt by saying:Now the beauty of his life and deeds made him so glorious that he was able to gather together very many monks to him, and one saw the congregation of the monks with him in the church like a band of righteous men who were splendid in their garb, and they glorified God with praises continually.Or is said to have received the Eucharist daily during his life.
+He died circa 390, being at least 90 years old.